-A little about me, I obtained my Masters of Social Work from the University of Minnesota Duluth and have almost ten years post masters experience, but have been working with people for many more.
+A little about me, I obtained my Masters of Social Work from the University of Minnesota Duluth and have over ten years post masters experience, but have been working with people for many more.
 I have three kids, three dogs, three cats, and some chickens.
 I enjoy running, hiking, snowshoeing, snowboarding and glamping.
 I am also an avid reader.

 Hello!
 As a therapist, I make it a priority to provide a non-judgmental space for clients to be open, feel supported, and have the opportunity to reflect and grow.
 I aim to create room for clients to be met with compassion not only by me, but by themselves as well.